 Information Science and Technology

 Information science and technology offers a bachelors degree focused on today's cutting-edge information technology.
-Students in information science and technology study the latest technology in areas including business analytics & data science, networking, database management systems, telecommunications, enterprise resource planning, human-computer interaction, e-commerce, and integrated business systems.
+Students in information science and technology study the latest technology in areas including business analytics & data science, networking, database management systems, enterprise resource planning, e-commerce, and integrated business systems.
 Professionals in this field administer, maintain, and support computer systems and networks.

 Today's business environments have a critical need for professionals who have an understanding of information technologies based on a broad knowledge of management practices, economics, psychology, and the humanities.
 These individuals are needed to implement technology to support business processes, managerial decision-making, and organizational communication.